AnanyaNaik381/AI-Enhanced-EHR-Imaging-Documentation-System/README.md

 ---

 ## ✅ Outcome
-After Milestone 1, you’ll have a **clean, organized, and fully documented dataset** ready for the next stage of preprocessing and model development.
+After Milestone 1,  **clean, organized, and fully documented dataset** will be ready for the next stage of preprocessing and model development.